-For over 30 years FBCSS has provided financial assistance programs.
-In the last three years it has gradually modified its approach to go beyond simply paying an individual or families rent or electricity bill but rather take a holistic approach and examine what is the root cause of the client's crisis.
-As a result FBCSS has discovered clients are facing recurring issues such as a water leaks, high kilowatt usage, no gas for transportation, no identification, eviction history, lack of medications, mental health issues, etc. and unfortunately are unable to get back on their feet.
-The Operation Fort Bend Heroes Project will address needs by first determining need and eligibility and following through with assistance, when needed FBCSS may have to refer to outside agencies or even agencies within the collaboration.
-In the last three years FBCSS has provided case management to assist the client and identify the root cause of the problem.
-Case management services are provided at a minimum of six months.
-During this time the caseworker develops a rapport with the client, creating a connection whereby the client feels comfortable asking questions and disclosing other needs the client is facing.
-Operation Fort Bend Heroes Project is proposing to provide financial services along with case management services to insure the beneficiary is assisted and prevent major crisis from re-occurring.
+For more than 30 years, FBCSS has provided financial assistance programs.
+In the last three years, it has gradually modified its approach to go beyond simply paying an individual or family's rent or electricity bill, but rather has taken a holistic approach and examined the root cause of the client's crisis.
+As a result, FBCSS has discovered clients are facing recurring issues such as water leaks, high kilowatt usage, no gas for transportation, no identification, eviction history, lack of medications, mental health issues, etc. and unfortunately are unable to get back on their feet.
+The Operation Fort Bend Heroes Project will address needs by first determining need and eligibility and following through with assistance.
+When needed, FBCSS may have to refer to outside agencies or to agencies within the collaborative.
+In the last three years, FBCSS has provided case management to assist the client and identify the root cause of the problem.
+Case management services are provided for a minimum of six months.
+During this time, the caseworker develops a rapport with the client, creating a connection whereby the client feels comfortable asking questions and disclosing other needs the client is facing.
+Operation Fort Bend Heroes Project is proposing to provide financial services along with case management services to ensure the beneficiary is assisted and prevent major crises from re-occurring.